kubernetes-sigs/gateway-api/geps/gep-1619/index.md

     // attributes, while a session cookie is deleted when the current
     // session ends.
     //
-    // When set to "Permanent", AbsoluteTimeoutSeconds indicates the
+    // When set to "Permanent", AbsoluteTimeout indicates the
     // cookie's lifetime via the Expires or Max-Age cookie attributes
     // and is required.
     //
-    // When set to "Session", AbsoluteTimeoutSeconds indicates the
+    // When set to "Session", AbsoluteTimeout indicates the
     // absolute lifetime of the cookie tracked by the gateway and
     // is optional.
     //